vkarim/density-dpus/README.md

 - Database schema / SQL file.

-The logical data model is in doc/data_model.
-SQL DDL files are in resources/sql/ddl.sql
+The logical data model is under doc/data_model.
+The SQL DDL file is at resources/sql/ddl.sql.

 - Prototype a Python application that yields the current count of a given space at a given point in time.
 For example, "what was the count at 3:34pm yesterday?"